Recreation

 French Falls

-At French Falls there are picnic tables, a basketball hoop, ball fields, walking paths, and in the winter the fields are flooded to provide skating.
+At French Falls, there are picnic tables, a basketball hoop, ball fields, and walking paths, and in the winter, the fields are flooded to provide skating.

 North Jay White Granite Park

-The park has picnic tables and benches throughout, and a great one-mile trail that meanders through the orchard.
-There is also a small outlet trail from the orchard that brings you to a small quarry that is still being worked today.
-Large pieces of granite, and paving stones are scattered throughout the site.
+The park has picnic tables, benches, and a great one-mile trail that meanders through the orchard.
+A small outlet trail from the orchard brings you to a small quarry that is still being worked on today.
+Large pieces of granite and paving stones are scattered throughout the site.

 Sightseeing/Road Trips

-Livermore Falls to Readfield and Augusta, travel east on Route 17, scenic lake views, picturesque family cemeteries, shaded country road, historic houses in Readfield and Kents Hill, great view when approaching Kents Hill School.
+Livermore Falls to Readfield and Augusta, travel east on Route 17, scenic lake views, picturesque family cemeteries, shaded country road, historic houses in Readfield and Kents Hill, and great views when approaching Kents Hill School.

 Ski Areas